xp_process⚓︎

 Bases: SparseSpace

-Functionality to facilitate working with xps
+Functionality to facilitate working with xps and their results.

 fill(xps)